angela-rodriguezz/Cave-Of-Luck/README.md

 ![Menu](https://github.com/angela-rodriguezz/Cave-Of-Luck/blob/6d05b5eb8dadd476c616334184b7eb74c11c71e6/cavemenu.png)

 With this system, we need to first handle the generation of a new game that prompts the user to enter a “random seed” of any long value of their choosing.
 Luckily, the `Core.Engine` system that is integrated within the project contains the `interactWithInputString()` and `interactWithKeyboard()` which identifies the user output and what character is outputted from the user.

-When a user types `N`, a pop up window appears to await user input of any number that aides in the room generation process.
+- Typing `N` reveals a pop up window to await user input of any number that enables the room generation process.
+- Typing `L` loads your progress in the game of which you had started playing previously.
+- Typing `I` reveals the pop up window for the background and directions of the game.
+- Typing `E` allows you to choose the name of the character that will be moving across the map.
+This name will appear within the HUD when the game begins.
+- Typing `Q` quits the application.

 ### Part 3: Heads-Up Display (HUD) Creation